-- Spouses of Veteran Service Members, including surviving spouses
+- Spouses of Veteran Service Members, including active duty military, retirees, veterans, wounded warriors and surviving spouses

 To be eligible, individuals must be:

-- Accepted into an accredited Health Informatics and Information Management (HIIM) program in the United States, and
+- Accepted into a Health Informatics and Information Management (HIIM) program accredited by a national or regional agency of the United States, and

 - Enrolled as a full-time student in one of the following degree-granting programs at the time of award (see the Application and Award Timeline for specific dates):

-- Have at least six (6) credit hours remaining after Spetember 2015.
+- Have at least six (6) credit hours remaining after December 2016.

 - Submit a completed online application all of its components.